opendocsg/slw-judgments-backfill/2014_SGHC_149/report.md

 117    However, a plea of guilt is only a mitigating factor if it is indicative of genuine contriteness.
 As succinctly stated by the court in _PP v NF_ at [57]:

  ... a plea of guilt does not ipso facto entitle an offender to a discount in his sentence.
-Whether an early plea of guilt is given any mitigating value depends on whether it is indicative of genuine remorse and a holistic overview of the continuum of relevant circumstances: Angliss Singapore Pte Ltd v PP [2006] 4 SLR(R) 653 at [77].
+Whether an early plea of guilt is given any mitigating value depends on whether it is indicative of genuine remorse and a holistic overview of the continuum of relevant circumstances: Angliss Singapore Pte Ltd v PP <span class="citation">[2006] 4 SLR(R) 653</span> at [77].
 A court should also carefully examine the conduct of the offender after the commission of the offence in order to determine whether the offender is genuinely contrite.

-118    Further, Yong Pung How CJ made these pertinent remarks in _Xia Qin Lai v Public Prosecutor_ [1999] 3 SLR(R) 257 at [26]:
+118    Further, Yong Pung How CJ made these pertinent remarks in _Xia Qin Lai v Public Prosecutor_ <span class="citation">[1999] 3 SLR(R) 257</span> at [26]:

  ... there is no mitigation value in a plea of guilt if the offender pleaded guilty in circumstances knowing that the Prosecution would have no difficulty in proving the charge against him, or if he had been caught red-handed. ...